Efficient Feature Distillation for Zero-shot Annotation Object Detection: Experiments

-In this section, we evaluate EZSD in the zero-shot detection benchmark.
+In this section, we evaluate EZAD in the COCO and LVIS detection benchmarks.

-\textbf{Datasets and Evaluation Metrics.} We evaluate EZSD on COCO and LVIS(v1).
-For the COCO dataset, we use train2017 for training and use val2017 for validation.
-The COCO benchmark is divided into 48 base categories and 17 novel categories.
+\textbf{Datasets and Evaluation Metrics.} We evaluate EZAD on COCO and LVIS(v1).
+For the COCO dataset, we use train2017 for training and val2017 for validation.
+Following~\cite{zareian2021open}, we divide COCO into 48 base and 17 novel categories.
 For the LVIS dataset, we use the training/validation images for training/evaluation.
-We evaluate our model in two different splits of the LVIS dataset: 1.\textbf{[F+C/R]} uses frequent and common categories as the base(866 categories), and rare categories as the novel(337 categories).
-We argue that in this split, the rare category objects are so sparse(less than 0.5\% annotations in the validation set) that the model's performance on it is not representative.
-Therefore, we propose a second split.
-2.\textbf{[F/C/R]} uses the frequent categories as the base(405 categories), common and rare categories as the novel(common has 461 categories, rare has 405 categories).
-In the CLIP proposals generation, we only use frequent and common object names to generate proposals.
-Therefore, our model's performance in common categories is Zero-Shot Detection performance and the one in rare categories is Open Vocabulary Detection performance.
+Previous work uses Frequent and Common categories as the base (866 categories), and Rare categories as the novel (337 categories).
+We argue that in this split, the rare category objects are so sparse (less than 0.5\% annotations in the validation set) that the model's performance on it is not representative.
+Therefore, we propose a new split called LVIS-Fbase, which uses the Frequent categories as the base (405 categories), and both Common and Rare categories as the novel (common has 461 categories).
 On COCO, AP50 is used as the evaluation metric, while on LVIS the AP is used.

 \textbf{Model.} We train a Mask R-CNN\cite{he2017mask} model with ResNet-50\cite{he2016deep} FPN\cite{lin2017feature} backbone.
-The backbone is pretrained on ImageNet\cite{deng2009imagenet}.
+The backbone is pre-trained on ImageNet\cite{deng2009imagenet}.
 We use SGD as the optimizer with batch size 4, learning rate 0.005, momentum 0.9, and weight decay 0.0001.
-We adopt linear warmup for the first 500 iterations, with a warm up ratio is 0.001.
-On COCO, We train our model with 36 epochs and divide the learning rate by 10 at epoch 27 and epoch 33.
+We adopt linear warmup for the first 500 iterations, with a warm-up ratio is 0.001.
+On COCO, we train our model with 36 epochs and divide the learning rate by 10 at epoch 27 and epoch 33.
 On LVIS, We train our model with 48 epochs and divide the learning rate by 10 at epoch 32 and epoch 44.
-We train our model with multi-scale train-time augmentation.
+We train our model with multi-scale train-time augmentation. \textbf{Baselines.} We compare our method with different Zero-Shot Detection (ZSD) and Open-Vocabulary Detection (OVD) methods, which do not use additional datasets so that they can fit in the Zero-shot Annotation Detection (ZAD) setting.
+We mainly compare EZAD with ViLD\cite{gu2021open} and CondHead\cite{wang2023learning}, which uses distillation to obtain information on the novel categories from CLIP.
+They have the best overall performance on the COCO dataset.
+However, it uses the data augmentation of large-scale jittering\cite{ghiasi2021simple} with an extremely long training schedule.